Orobanche hederae: Uses

-The Greek physician Dioscorides wrote that the plant, called Οροβαχνη, can be eaten raw or cooked like asparagus and also stated that cooking the plant with pulses makes the pulses cook faster.
+The Greek physician Dioscorides wrote that the plant, called ὀροβάγχη, can be eaten raw or cooked like asparagus and also stated that cooking the plant with pulses makes the pulses cook faster.
 While Dioscorides doesn't include medicinal information in his description, Russian and Northern folklore both describe the plant as highly medicinal.

+A review of literature of traditional use of Orobanche shows that while broomrapes were used as food and medicine throughout regions of the world, this usage mainly happened in China and North America.
+While in Europe, they were primarily used as food items only.